top of page

 • You may also obtain a ballot request form from the drop box located in the front of the Huron County Administration Building (180 Milan Ave., Norwalk)

-• October 28: Applications/requests for absentee ballots to be mailed for Nov.
-4 general election must be received by boards of elections by the close of business (7 days before general election)
+• April 28: Applications/requests for absentee ballots to be mailed for the election must be received by boards of elections by the close of business (7 days before the election).

-• Nov.
-08: Absentee ballots returned by U.S. Mail must be postmarked no later than Nov.
-3 and received by board of elections by this date (Nov.
-08) to be counted (4 days after general election)
+• May 4: Absentee ballots returned by U.S. Mail must be postmarked no later than May 4 and received by board of elections by 7:30 p.m. election day (May 5) to be counted.

 • To check the status of your ballot, CLICK HERE.